andrewGhazi/malacoda/README.md

 In addition to the summary statistics table output above, the sampler outputs for each variant are saved in the user-defined output directory.
 These are stanfit objects, hence they can be visualized using all the tools provided in packages like [bayesplot](http://mc-stan.org/users/interfaces/bayesplot).

-`malacoda` also provides one plotting function of its own (with more planned), `posterior_beeswarm()`.
+`malacoda` also provides several plotting function of its own (with more planned), `posterior_beeswarm()`.
 This plots the traditional activity measurements as points in a beeswarm plot along with violins for posteriors on means for each allele.
 Optional colors can help diagnose unwanted sample-specific bias.
 That is, all the colors should be mixed within each allele, indicating that activity measurements are not influenced by sample.

 ![An example activity beeswarm with overlaid activity mean posteriors](man/figures/posterior_beeswarm_example.png)

+Other visualization functions are available for annotation checking.
+These help visualize the improvement induced by the use of informative conditional priors.

 Upcoming Features
 -----------------